cysouw/diathesis/text/c05_case.md

 b.
 Der Hebel nutzt dem Arbeiter wenig.
 :::

 I know of only a few verbs with this very special passive-like diathesis.
-There are a few more cases of this alternation with reflexive marking see [@sec:reflexive-sich-dative-passive].
+There are a few more cases of this alternation with reflexive marking (cf. [@sec:reflexive-sich-dative-passive]).
 Note that the alternant with the dative [@last b] needs a very special adverbial, typically *nichts*, *was*, or *wenig* (i.e. negative polarity).

 #### Attested verbs {.unnumbered}